Should I take my company public? Why? If so, when and how? In this post, I’ll demystify these questions and provide a framework for answering them.

 Clearly, public investors prefer to invest in companies that have a large market opportunity — they’re looking for evidence of wide-open, huge, total addressable markets (TAM).
 A large TAM means that the company could reasonably become a large franchise even without extremely high penetration of that market.
 Larger market size also enables higher long-term growth rates.

 But quantifying the size of a market opportunity can be tricky.
 The TAM can’t just be a theoretical number; for public investors, it should be both credible and proven.
 The classic way to calculate market size when companies are disrupting an already-established market is by measuring existing revenues of legacy players.
 Many third-party research publications use this methodology to derive their market sizes for established markets.
-For newer, less established markets, however, TAM is established through third-party research publications (commissioned or otherwise) along with detailed bottoms-up and tops-down analyses.
+For newer, less established markets, however, TAM is established through third-party research publications (commissioned or otherwise) along with detailed bottom-up and tops-down analyses.
 [We share detail on the difference between a bottom-up and top-down analysis for market sizing here.]

 Financial results also help support a company’s case for its large addressable market; for example, robust growth at scale is a good indicator of market size.